 A. One of the greatest powers that the people have is the right to elect their own representatives to conduct the business of their government.
 How the district boundaries are configured can make the difference between empowering and maximizing the voters’ voices or minimizing and muting those voices.
 The independent Citizens Redistricting Commission is committed to drawing fair districts that reflect the best interests of the people not the incumbent political parties.

 Q. Won’t legislators be working behind the scenes to influence Commissioners and take control of the redistricting process?

 A. The Voters First Act is very clear that no communication between legislators and Commissioners regarding redistricting issues can occur.
 Any comment from legislators must take place in a public Commission meeting–just like any other citizen.

-Q. What criteria did the Commission consider in deciding the districts?
+Q. What criteria will the Commission consider in deciding the districts?

 A. The criteria for the Commission to follow is laid out in the Act:

 Districts must be of equal population to comply with the US Constitution.